 They can now make sucking motions, and their eyes are moving, but they still prefer to keep them closed.

 Your baby is starting to grow their fingernails and should by now have their own unique set of fingerprints.

 At this point in your pregnancy, you might start noticing faint stretch marks, a pregnancy souvenir.

 How big is baby?
-About 5.1 inches or 130mm long now, growing stronger and stronger, baby’s about the size of a small potato!
+About 5 inches or 120mm long now, growing stronger and stronger, baby’s about the size of a pomegranate!

 Week 17 of pregnancy symptoms: Feeling hungry?
 That’s totally normal for this point in your pregnancy timeline.
 Keep eating healthily to make sure you and baby are staying strong!